thumbliner/thumbliner/small-talk.md

 I’m fine, thank you.
 And you?<br>

 Can you believe this weather?
-Atually, I find this city most beautiful in the rain.<br>
+Actually, I find this city most beautiful in the rain.<br>

 So what have you been up to?
 Studying music and metaphor.<br>